softicar/samba-testing-server/README.md

 # SoftiCAR Samba Testing Server

-A [Docker](https://www.docker.com/) image of a simple [Samba](https://www.samba.org/) server for unit tests in other [SoftiCAR](https://github.com/softicar) repositories.
+A [Docker](https://www.docker.com/) image of a simple [Samba](https://www.samba.org/) server for unit tests in [SoftiCAR](https://github.com/softicar) repositories.

 ## 1 Main Features

-- Provide an SMB share to which a single user has full access.
+- Provides an SMB share to which a single user has full access.
 - Integrated health check to avoid a race between SMB server startup and incoming connections.

 ## 2 Usage